sopra-fs22-group-36/screw-your-neighbor-server/README.md

 Validations are implemented in several places.
 Format validations are implemented on entities level by bean validations.
 Some Validator classes dedicated to specific entities do further game validations.
 They can be found in the [validation package](src/main/java/ch/uzh/ifi/hase/soprafs22/screwyourneighborserver/validation).
-The CardValidator class for example ensures that a player can not play two cards in the same round.
+The CardValidator class for example ensures (amongst other things) that a player can not play two cards in the same round.

 Validation errors as well as technical exceptions from Java or Hibernate are catched and transformed in appropriate HTTP status codes with informal exception messages to prevent technical errors in the